 Go with me, ok?

-By the time I got home from work, and then cooked the filling, our stomaches were making super loud feed me noises.
+By the time I got home from work, and cooked the filling our stomaches were making super loud feed me noises.

 You just need to be patient and let the dough chill before rolling it into the crust.

-You can make this with pre-made pie crusts or phyllo, but I REALLY suggest you make the crust.
+It’s also perfectly fine to make this with pre-made pie crusts or phyllo, but I REALLY suggest you make the crust.